ajerni/patches/ABOUT_PAGE_SETUP.md

 - **Desktop Menu**: Top navigation bar
 - **Mobile Menu**: Hamburger menu

+**Access Control**:
+- **Public sections**: Mission statement and donation options are visible to everyone
+- **Protected section**: Only the "Get in Touch" contact form requires login
+- **For non-authenticated users**: A login prompt is shown in place of the contact form

 ## Rate Limiting

 The contact form includes basic rate limiting: